 Frequently Asked Questions

-Is online booking for Catholic parishes secure for sensitive data?
+Is online booking secure for sensitive parish data?

-Yes—look for AES-256 encryption, SOC 2 compliance.
-Store minimal data; auto-purge after events.
-Gartner (2025) warns unprotected church apps risk breaches; vetted tools like PastorAgenda audit logs and role-based access (priests see only their slots).
-Train staff on phishing to complete the chain.
+Yes, when using compliant tools.
+Look for AES-256 encryption, SOC 2 certification, and role-based access.
+Gartner (2025) warns that unprotected church apps risk breaches; vetted platforms like PastorAgenda offer audit logs and auto-purge policies.
+Train staff on phishing to complete the security chain.

-Absolutely—set capacity limits, waitlists, and co-leader assignments.
-Track attendance for certificates.
-One parish cut admin from 10 hours/week to 1.
-Pew (2025) notes RCIA retention jumps 30% with easy access.
-Integrate homework links in confirmations.
+Absolutely.
+Set capacity limits, waitlists, and assign co-leaders.
+Track attendance for certificate printing.
+One parish cut RCIA admin from 10 hours/week to 1 hour after implementation.
+Pew Research (2025) notes that retention jumps 30% when scheduling is frictionless.

-How much does online booking for Catholic parishes cost?
+How much does a Catholic parish scheduling system cost?

 Conclusion